Church of St Margaret Marloes, Eglwyscummin

-The Church of St Margaret Marloes is the Church in Wales parish church for the parish of Eglwyscummin, in southwestern Carmarthenshire, Wales.
-The present building dates from the 14th and 15th centuries with restoration work being undertaken in 1878 and again in 1900.
-The church has a round churchyard, an indication that this site has likely been used since prehistoric times.
-A tombstone dating back to the fifth century was found in the churchyard.
+The Church of St Margaret Marloes is the Church in Wales parish church of the parish of Eglwyscummin, in south-western Carmarthenshire, Wales.
+The present building dates from the 14th and 15th centuries, with restoration work undertaken in 1878 and again in 1900.
+The church has a circular churchyard, indicating that the site has likely been in use since prehistoric times.
+A tombstone dating to the fifth century was found in the churchyard.
 It is believed that Saint Cynin founded the church as one of a series of missionary stations in the fifth century.

 An Ogham stone was found in the churchyard prior to 1900.
-The stone's inscription is in Latin and Celtic, with the word "ingenia" being substituted for the Latin word "filia".
-This type of Ogham stone inscription was common in Ireland, but was the only example of it outside of Ireland when it was discovered at the church.
+The stone's inscription is in Latin and Celtic, with the word "ingenia" substituted for the Latin "filia".
+This type of Ogham inscription was common in Ireland, but was the only example of its kind found outside Ireland at the time of its discovery.

 The church is a small building set in a hollow.
-It was said to be ruinous in 1710 and has a sprocketed, eighteenth-century roof.
-There is good stained glass windows, and a large carved oak altar and church fittings dating from 1882.
-Margaret Marloes, to whom it is dedicated, was the niece of Guy de Brian, Lord of Laugharne; a fourteenth-century effigy of her was brought inside the church from the churchyard in 1902 as it was getting badly eroded.
+It was described as ruinous in 1710 and has a sprocketed eighteenth-century roof.
+There are good stained-glass windows, and a large carved oak altar and fittings dating from 1882.
+Margaret Marloes, to whom the church is dedicated, was the niece of Guy de Brian, Lord of Laugharne; a fourteenth-century effigy of her was brought into the church from the churchyard in 1902 as it was becoming badly eroded.

-In 1900 this was a rural parish with a population of 240 persons.
-The church was in need of immediate repairs and did not have enough money to perform them.
-The Society for the Protection of Ancient Buildings examined the building to estimate the cost of the needed repairs.
-An appeal for restoration funds was made through the journal Archaeologica Cambrensis with the consent of the local bishop.
+In 1900, this was a rural parish with a population of 240.
+The church was in need of immediate repair and lacked sufficient funds.
+The Society for the Protection of Ancient Buildings examined the building to estimate the cost of the necessary work.
+An appeal for restoration funds was made through the journal Archaeologia Cambrensis with the consent of the local bishop.

-It was determined that the present structure dates back to at least the thirteenth century.
-The lack of ornamentation of the church made the dating process more difficult.
-During the examination, a small square opening on the north wall of the nave and a partially underground arch in the south wall were discovered and suggest there may have been an earlier church structure beneath the present one.
-The needed repairs were completed in 1901.
+It was determined that the present structure dates to at least the thirteenth century.
+The lack of ornamentation made precise dating more difficult.
+During the examination, a small square opening in the north wall of the nave and a partially underground arch in the south wall were discovered, suggesting that an earlier structure may lie beneath the present church.
+The repairs were completed in 1901.

-The church was designated a Grade I-listed building on 30 November 1966, as an example of "an excellent small medieval church with vaulted nave and porch; a notable example of an Arts and Crafts restoration associated with Philip Webb and with exceptional interior fittings and stained glass".
-The cross in the churchyard became a Grade II listed building 1 December 2001.
+The church was designated a Grade I listed building on 30 November 1966, as an example of "an excellent small medieval church with vaulted nave and porch; a notable example of an Arts and Crafts restoration associated with Philip Webb and with exceptional interior fittings and stained glass".
+The cross in the churchyard became a Grade II listed building on 1 December 2001.